shyamr333/GettingCleaningData/README.md

 # **Files**

-**run_analysis.R:** This has all the R code for implementing the above mentioned analysis.
+**run_analysis.R:** This has all the R code for implementing the analysis.
 The code has been annotated with comments which explain the rationale behind every step

 It performs the following steps.
 The minute details of how each step was performed, are in CodeBook.md: